brandonbai/game2048_tetris/readme_en.md

 A java swing written with the "2048" game.

 Two modes:
-Contains two modes: Classic mode and drop mode.
+Classic mode and drop mode.
 See screenshot:

 ### Demo
 **classic mode**             |  **Drop mode**